ElinaLastovska/StudentApp/README.md

 ```

-#### After that you can add course.
+#### After that, you can add a course.
-To add Course you need to idicate `name` as String value and `tutorId` as Long. see  in json example.
+To add Course you need to indicate `name` as String value and `tutorId` as Long.
+See in json example.

-> ID generates automaticly by H2
+> ID generates automatically by H2

 ```
 {